When a release from a regulated tank system has been confirmed, OPS requires the owner/operator of the tank system to characterize the release.

 Complete soil modeling to build a conceptual site model and to determine if sorbed-phase contamination will present a risk to a receptor.
 Use an unsaturated zone model to predict leaching of the soil contamination into groundwater and volatilization rates to outdoor air.
 Use a saturated soil model to predict leaching of the saturated soil at or near the water table into dissolved-phase contamination.
 Complete modeling to the closest point of exposure.
 Modeling results that are above the Tier I RBSLs indicate that the exposure pathway is open.

-Calculate SSTLs on-site dissolved-phase groundwater contamination above Tier I RBSLs.
-The distance used to calculate the SSTL is the distance from the source location to the nearest downgradient point of compliance.
+Calculate SSTLs for on-site dissolved-phase groundwater contamination above Tier I RBSLs.
+The distance used to calculate the SSTL is the distance from the source location to the nearest downgradient point of compliance or property boundary, whichever is closer.
 Cleanup goals for point of compliance locations are always Tier I RBSLs.
 If the actual concentrations are above the calculated SSTLs, complete an active remediation evaluation.

 Monitoring Well Placement